tiramizoo/oxid-plugin/README.md

         Time window delivery

-        Time from order to packaging
+        Time required by shop to prepare package

     -   At the **Administer Products -> Categories -> Category selection -> Tiramizoo tab**

-        You can dynamically assign stanard dimensions for all products inside specified category
+        You can dynamically assign stanard dimensions for all products inside selected category

     -   At the **Administer Products -> Products -> Article selection -> Tiramizoo tab**

-        You can enable or disable use Tiramizoo delivery for specified product
+        You can enable or disable Tiramizoo delivery for selected product

 # Checking the Tiramizoo delivery status #